Best Private Student Loans for Bad Credit

 1. Find the best private student loan for yourself on the market.
 You should consider interest rates, repayment options, origination fees, and whether or not these loans are enough to pay for your tuition.
 Submitting formal applications to multiple private student lenders can damage your credit score temporarily (this is called a hard inquiry), and this is a risk you should not take.
 Instead, use Sparrow to see what loan options you can get with premier lenders without damaging your credit score.
 We help borrowers with bad credit find a loan that suits them without hurting their credit.

 2. Consider getting a creditworthy cosigner.
 A cosigner is an individual, usually a family member or friend, who is responsible for the loan with you.
 If you can’t or do not repay the loan on-time or in-full, the cosigner is contractually obligated to do so.
 If you have a bad credit score, having a cosigner is useful because it reduces your risk profile as a borrower.
-This allows you to have a wide array of loan options with lower interest rates.
+Accordingly, this allows you to have a wide array of loan options with lower interest rates.
 Though there are loans that don’t require a cosigner, having a cosigner boosts your chances significantly in getting a private student loan.

 3. Explore outcome-based private student lenders who evaluate metrics outside of your credit score.
 There are private student lenders who do not evaluate credit score, and instead look at your academic performance, major/school, and future income potential.
 Ascent, Edly, and Funding U are popular outcome-based lenders that are accommodating to students.